sonatype-nexus-community/nexus-blobstore-google-cloud/src/test/resources/README.md

 The integration tests for Nexus Repository Manager Google Cloud Storage Blobstore interact with Google Cloud Storage and require credentials to be provided.

-The integration tests look in this folder (`src/test/resource`) for a file named `gce-credentials.json`, which is ignored by git.
-The [root README](../../../README.md) for this project describes how to create this file and what roles/permissions are required.
+The integration tests look in this folder (`src/test/resources`) for a file named `gce-credentials.json`, which is ignored by git.

+1. Log into the Google Cloud Console.
+2. Enter 'IAM & Admin->Service Accounts'
+3. Create an account with the 'Storage Admin' and 'Cloud Datastore Admin' roles.
+4. Click the 'Create Key' feature, and download as JSON.
+5. Move that file to this directory and name it `gce-credentials.json`

 See the [example file](.gce-credentials-example.json) in this directory.